oss-review-toolkit/ort/docs/README.md

 * *Reporter* - Summarizes the output from Analyzer, Scanner and Evaluator in an interactive UI that shows the identified copyrights, licenses and NOT OK issues.
-* *Documenter* * - Generates the outcome of the review, e.g. Open Source notices and annotated [SPDX](https://spdx.org/) files that can be included with your deliverable.
+* *Documenter* * - Generates the outcome of the review, e.g. Open Source notices and annotated [SPDX](https://spdx.org/) files that can be included into your distribution.

 \* Libraries to be completed by Q3 2018.